 In addition to his scholarship, Dr. Reish remains an active and accomplished performer of bluegrass, old-time, and related musical styles.
 As a noted singer and multi-instrumentalist (guitar, banjo, fiddle, mandolin, ukulele, dulcimer, harmonica) he has performed across much of the United States and in 2007 made a six-city solo tour of Japan.
 He believes strongly in the intersection of musical scholarship and performance, and is well-known for his engaging lecture-recitals, workshops, and other historically thematic programs.

-Rachel Morris, Coordinator and Archivist, holds an M.A. in Public History (archival management) from
+Rachel Morris, C.A., Coordinator and Archivist, holds an M.A. in Public History (archival management) from

 Middle Tennessee State University and a B.A. in History with a minor in Anthropology